ErnestNamHee/FE_Lo2FE_Connector_Docker/README.md

 | DIS_TOKEN_PASSWORD | Flexible Engine Credential correspond to Password  | NVR2bWRsbWRtczE1ZUAx= | xxxxxxx|

-## 3. Configure and Deploy the Lo2FE_Connector Docker image on Flexible Engine CCE
+## 3. Deploy the Lo2FE_Connector on Flexible Engine CCE

 The Lo2FE connector is available as docker image available on Docker Hub at [here](https://hub.docker.com/u/enamhee).

+It is possible to deploy the Lo2FE connector using two methods:
+  - Through Flexible Engine CCE User Interface
+  - Through Kubectl Command line

-### 3.1 Through Flexible Engine CCE User Interface
+### 3.1 Deploying Through Flexible Engine CCE User Interface

 You can use Flexible Engine CCE GUI to deploy the Lo2FE Connector Docker Image